WHAT DO WE DO ?

 Currently I am working on an overlooked gekkonid lizard genus Hemiphyllodactylus, mainly from fragmented ecosystem such as karstic landscapes in Southern China and Southeast Asia.
 I will be co-supervised by Mark in investigating cryptic diversity and expansion history of the gecko, and discussing conservation issues related to its high degree of endemicity.

-Ade is co-supervised by Dr Wen-Bin Yu of XTBG, CAS, China.
+Supervisors: Dr Wen-Bin Yu of XTBG, CAS, China, and Mark D. Scherz

 Master’s students